solliancenet/IoTLabs/Day2/README.md

 Please note that all of the above (assuming recommended sizes) amount to 10 VM vCores.
 Please make sure your subscription's quota has available at least this number of vCores.

 It is recommended that you create the Azure Machine Learning workspace and the Notebook VM prior to starting the lab.
 The Azure Machine Learning compute cluster and the ACI instance will be created during the lab.
-Details of how to create and configure your Notebook VM are shown below.
+Details on how to create and configure your Notebook VM are shown below.

 ### Azure Notebook VMs Setup